OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ## Version overrides in the manifest

-The optional [VersionOverrides](../reference/manifest/versionoverrides.md) deserves special mention.
+The optional [VersionOverrides](../reference/manifest/versionoverrides.md) element deserves special mention.
 It contains child markup that enables additional add-in features.
 Some of these are:

  - Customizing the Office ribbon and menus
  - Customizing how Office works with the embedded browser runtime in which add-ins run